Home Sealing: How to Seal Your Home Exterior from Pests

 Step 2: Use caulk to seal small cracks

-Most Home Builders do a good enough job that you shouldn’t have to take to these methods.
-However they may be necessary with agin homes.
+Most Home Builders do a good enough job that you shouldn’t have to take these methods.
+However, they may be necessary in aged homes.
 Weatherproof silicone caulk, available at your local hardware store, is a simple and effective fix for very small cracks, especially around doors and windows.
 If you need to paint over the caulk, use latex caulk.
-However, clear caulk is more flexible and less likely to crack or dry out, so it is often better in the long run.
-Just apply a thin bead in the crack, and it will keep water and pests out.
+However, clear caulk is more flexible and less likely to crack or dry out, making it often a better choice in the long run.
+Apply a thin bead to the crack, and it will keep water and pests out.

 Step 3: Fill larger gaps with steel wool and foam